Working with a buddy IFS style..

 What is your job?
 How are you trying to help me?

-Do you like your job?
-Do you think you just have to do it?
+Do you like your job, or do you feel you just have to do it?

 What are you concerned would happen if you didn’t do this job?
 What are your fears for me?